-- Knowledge of the driving forces and patterns of the historical process; a person's place in the his-torical process, political organization of society; understanding of citizenship and patriotism as devotion to their Fatherland, the desire to serve its interests with its actions, including and protect-ing the national interests of Russia; - formation of the spirit of morality and toler-ance; - understanding the diversity of cultures and civilizations in their interaction, the multivariance of the historical process; - understanding of the place and role of the graduate's field of activity in social development, interconnection with other social institutions: - development of skills for obtaining, analyzing and summarizing historical information, the ability to think logically; - creative thinking, independent judgments, interest in domestic and world cultural and scientific heritage, its preservation and enhancement.
+• Knowledge of the driving forces and patterns of the historical process; a person's place in the historical process, political organization of society;

+• understanding of citizenship and patriotism as devotion to their Fatherland, the desire to serve its interests with its actions, including and protect-ing the national interests of Russia;

+• formation of the spirit of morality and toler-ance;

+• understanding the diversity of cultures and civilizations in their interaction, the multivariance of the historical process;

+• understanding of the place and role of the graduate's field of activity in social development, interconnection with other social institutions;

+• development of skills for obtaining, analyzing and summarizing historical information, the ability to think logically;

+• creative thinking, independent judgments, interest in domestic and world cultural and scientific heritage, its preservation and enhancement.

-☐ The basic laws of the historical process; □ stages of historical development of Russia, periodiza-tion and chronology of its history; \Box the place and role of Russia in the history of mankind and in the modern world; ☐ the main facts, events, phenomena and processes, key dates, geographical realities and personalities of the history of Russia in their relationship and in chrono-logical sequence;
+- The basic laws of the historical process;

+- stages of historical development of Russia, periodiza-tion and chronology of its history;

+- the place and role of Russia in the history of mankind and in the modern world;

+- the main facts, events, phenomena and processes, key dates, geographical realities and personalities of the history of Russia in their relationship and in chrono-logical sequence;

-\square con cepts and terms related to the history of Russia; the main problems and historiographic concepts of domestic history. be abl le to: Analyze the problems of the history of Russia, establish causal relationships; analyze and evaluate social and economic infor-mation; plan and carry out their activities taking into account the results of this analysis; make essays on a given topic; ☐ genera correctly evaluate and select the necessary infor-mation, analyze, systematize and alize it. genere maste er: of don General scientific and special historical methods, ways and means of research in the field nestic history; □ ide as about the events of Russian and world history, based on the principle of historicism; skills of analysis of historical sources; skills of written reasoned presentation of their own point of view; skills of critical perception of information; basic terminology and conceptual apparatus in the field of Russian history.
+- concepts and terms related to the history of Russia; - the main problems and historiographic concepts of domestic history.

+- Analyze the problems of the history of Russia, establish causal relationships; - analyze and evaluate social and economic infor-mation; - plan and carry out their activities taking into account the results of this analysis; - make essays on a given topic; - correctly evaluate and select the necessary infor-mation, analyze, systematize and generalize it.

+- General scientific and special historical methods, ways and means of research in the field of domestic history;

+- ideas about the events of Russian and world history, based on the principle of historicism; - skills of analysis of historical sources; - skills of written reasoned presentation of their own point of view; - skills of critical perception of information; - basic terminology and conceptual apparatus in the field of Russian history.